Mythical02/Fair-Play-/README.md

 # Fair-Play-
-ELA Project
+Welcome to Fair Play?, a life simulator where you experience how economic inequality shapes destiny.
+Experience very different lives as either the wealthy elite or working lower class through events that highlight systemic advantages and barriers highliting economic inequality.

 **How to Install & Run:**
 1. Download Java by just searching up java on your web browser
 2. Download Visual Studio Code
 3. Download `EconomicLifeSimulator.java`
-4. Open terminal in the download folder
+4. Open Visual Studio Code
-5. Compile: `javac EconomicLifeSimulator.java`
+5. On the top left click file and then open file
+6. Open `EconomicLifeSimulator.java`
-6. Run: `java EconomicLifeSimulator`
+7. Run: `java EconomicLifeSimulator`

 **How to Play:**
 - Choose Upper or Lower class at start